 Building implosion involves the use of explosives for demolition, and a competent specialist is needed to apply explosives correctly.
 This method is commonly used for large structures in heavily populated areas.

-The key in this method is to ensure the structure collapses onto its own footprint and there is minimum damage to its surrounding.
+The key in this method is to ensure the structure collapses onto its own footprint and there is minimum damage to its surroundings.
 Obviously, even a small mistake may come at a high cost.
 That’s why, you will need strategic placement and timing of explosives to mark the right spots for explosives and carry out demolition safely.

 Following these measures you will be able to avoid a scenario like this one.